 Darwin Deason, billionaire entrepreneur, founder of ACS.
 Left his hometown the day after graduating from high school for Tulsa, Oklahoma, where he got into data processing.
 Later took over MTech, which he sold in 1988.

 Paula Deen, restaurant owner, TV chef, bestselling cookbook author.
-Did not attend college.
+She did not attend college.
 After high school, she married at the age of 18 and soon learned how to cook great meals.

 Ellen DeGeneres, comedienne, actress, talk show host.
-Dropped out of the University of New Orleans.
+She dropped out of the University of New Orleans after one semester to start her career in stand-up comedy.
 As she noted in an interview with Us Magazine, "I didn't go to no college."

-John Paul DeJoria, billionaire co-founder of John Paul Mitchell Systems hair care products and founder of Patron Spirits tequilla, Gustin Energy, DeJoria Diamonds, and other companies.
-Joined the U.S. Navy right out of high school.
+John Paul DeJoria, billionaire co-founder of John Paul Mitchell Systems hair care products and founder of Patron Spirits tequilla, Gustin Energy, DeJoria Diamonds, ROK Mobile, and other companies.
+He joined the U.S. Navy right out of high school.
 After the Navy, he spent time doing many odd jobs, sometimes living out of a car, before finding work selling hair care products.

 I learned sales and marketing from knocking on a hundred doors a day.
 You quickly discover that you'll get 99 slammed in your face before you make a sale. (quoted in The Education of Millionaires by Michael Ellsberg)